vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The full length of the architrave must have measured about 4 metres, but the southern-most panel has broken off at one-third and the concluding sculpture of a garland bearer is missing at that end (Plates 141–142; cf. Plate 115).
 The whole architrave consisted, in our reconstruction, of two garland bearers on either end and six panels in betweeṇThe middle of the architrave must have been between the third and the fourth panel, which we deduce from the turn of the torsion in between the third and fourth panels in the garland at the bottom of the crossbar.
 The height of the architrave is 65 cm, its width 38 cm.
 The architrave is broken at two places: in the first panel at the northern end and in the middle, between the third and fourth panels.
 19

 The iconography of the eastern face of the architrave, seen by visitors when they entered the temple complex, has been discussed in Bakker 2004c, 131– 34, in particular its panel at the northern end, which, it was argued (above, p.
-525), contained a Daks.in. ām¯urti.
-The latter interpretation still stands, but the person who is instructed in this m¯urti has to be reconsidered.
+525), contained a Daks.in. āmūrti.
+The latter interpretation still stands, but the person who is instructed in this mūrti has to be reconsidered.

 At the time Bakker worked from a photograph kindly sent to him by Joanna Williams, which he re-published.
 20 Williams (1982, 141) had observed that: ‘The subjects of the reverse [i.e. eastern face] of this same crossbar remain to be identified.’
 In a letter to Bakker she added to this that she wondered ‘whether the scene at the left end of this face might not represent the destruction of Daks.a’s sacrifice’.
-21 Bakker (2004, 132 ff.) accepted this suggestion and inter preted the Daks.in. ām¯urti scene as representing the initiation of King Daks.a in the Pāśupatavrata.
+21 Bakker (2004, 132 ff.) accepted this suggestion and inter preted the Daks.in. āmūrti scene as representing the initiation of King Daks.a in the Pāśupatavrata.

 The present revision of this interpretation has been prompted by a visit to the excavation site at Nagarī by Bakker and Bisschop and a study of the architrave in the field (15 January 2016).
 For it turned out that the panel at the southern end (E 1), although incomplete since it has broken off at one-third,